Summer School “Digital tools for Humanists” 2024

 The School will maintain its character of being “practice oriented”, and all the afternoons will be dedicated to hands-on laboratories.
 The minimum requirement for enrolling in the School is a Bachelor degree, in any discipline.
 Graduate students and professionals in the Humanities, such as PhD students, librarians, teachers, researchers, archivists are the perspective participants of the School.
 In order to get the maximum benefit from the School, it is recommended to all attendees to bring their own Personal Computer.
 No specific pre-requisites are requested, except for some familiarity in the use of computers and, of course, a good interest in Digital Humanities.

-Digital Tools for Humanists – Working on media will be held from June 13 to June 16 (go to program).
-The registration fee for attending only this one-week School is 250 Euros, and the University of Pisa, upon request, will issue a certificate of 3 credits (ECTS, the European Credit Transfer System).
+Digital Tools for Humanists – Working on texts will be held from June 3 to June 7 (go to program).
+The registration fee for attending only this one-week School is 250 Euros plus 50 Euros for didactic material, and the University of Pisa, upon request, will issue a certificate of 3 credits (ECTS, the European Credit Transfer System).
 It will be the responsibility of the attendees to have this certificate recognized at their own Institution (go to registration procedure).

 The School is supported by CLARIN-IT, the Italian node of CLARIN, the ERIC Common Language Resources and Technology Infrastructure, aiming to make digital language resources available to scholars, researchers, students and citizen-scientists from all disciplines, especially in the humanities and social sciences, through single sign-on access.